EDePasquale/DoubletDecon/README.md

 See our [Cell Reports paper](https://www.cell.com/cell-reports/fulltext/S2211-1247(19)31286-0) for more information on DoubletDecon.
 Also see our [bioRxiv](https://www.biorxiv.org/content/early/2018/07/08/364810) for an older description of the algorithm.

+# Updates - Version 1.1.4 : January 6th, 2020 #
+  * Fixed bug in Improved_Seurat_Pre_Process caused by an incorrect assumption that cell names were in the first column and not the column names in the Seurat expression object
+  * Added new parameter to Main_Doublet_Decon to allow for manual override of the automatic cores detection used in the 'rescue' step.
+The default is set to -1, which triggers automatic detection and should replicate the existing experience.

 # Updates - Version 1.1.3 : November 6th, 2019 #
   * NEW!
 Integrated ICGS2_to_ICGS1() is now available to support input files from ICGS version 2.
 You should not have to make any changes in your DoubletDecon workflow to use ICGS version 2 instead of ICGS version 1